 My second stay at that Balinese villa was different.
 My housemates were elusive and caught up in their own social webs.
 After what happened in Japan, I was scared to be left in my own company, vulnerable to my own thoughts.
 Yet there I was, alone in a house of ghost memories, without a clear way into building friendships.

 That loneliness was a passing phase, but I was stunned by its intensity.
 There were tears aplenty.
 I called home a lot and chatted endlessly with friends – anything to not feel anonymous.
 Yet every time I was awoken by the boisterous chatter and laughter of my housemates returning home after a late night out together, I felt a deep sense of isolation.
+Maybe I should have enlisted the help of an online therapist, I don’t know.

 Granted, these were unique circumstances.
 I had returned to a place I had felt love and acceptance.
 And I had returned while my mind was still in a deep state of unrest.